 MESA PRIETA PETROGLYPHS:

 About 2 hours from Abiquiu.
 We tried to find it this year, but next year may set out some dedicated time to visit this site.

 Always full of great things to see.
 We usually go to Jackalope for great images to photograph (imports from everywhere).
-In the past we have gone to the Governor's Palace and to the Georgia O'Keeffe Museum (I always get a group discount for us!)
+In the past we have gone to the Governor's Palace and to the Georgia O'Keeffe Museum (I can get a group discount)